More Magic of Lovecraft: Grimoires of the Cthulhu Mythos

 Cover of Heavy Metal, October 1978.

 This series of blogs is based on a talk given for the Minnesota Left Hand Path Community at Magus Books in Minneapolis.
 Many thanks to the LHP Community and Magus.
 Speaking of LHP, If you don’t already subscribe, check out Jezebel Pride’s blog.
 I highly recommend it.
 She is a tireless advocate of the LHP and her blog is inspiring.
 I also highly recommend Magus Books, the premiere occult book and supply store in Minneapolis.
+This blog is part 1 of 5.

 Simon’s Necronomicon, the handy paperback edition kids have used to usher in the end times since the 1970s.

-Simon wasn’t the first to cover that ground, A few years earlier Kenneth Grant did the same in The Magical Revival.
-Grant had been Crowley’s secretary at the end of his life and was also a close friend of contemporary wizard, Austin Osman Spare.
+Simon wasn’t the first to propose a Lovecraft-Crowley connection.
+A few years earlier Kenneth Grant did the same in The Magical Revival.
+Grant had been Crowley’s secretary at the end of his life.
+Necronomicon was simply a more commercially successful book.

-The Magical Revival had a seminal role in reintroducing the world to AOS and by doing so, jump starting the Chaos Magic movement.
+He was also a close friend of contemporary wizard, Austin Osman Spare.
+The Magical Revival had a central role in reintroducing the world to AOS and by doing so, jump starting the Chaos Magic movement.
 There’s an odd history there – Grant professed leadership of the Ordo Templi Orientis (OTO) while Chaos Magic was a move away from existing institutions like the Golden Dawn, the OTO, and Wicca.

 The Magical Revival.
 Kenneth Grant beat Simon by a few years and was probably part of the inspiration for his Necronomicon.

 A lot of people these days are more interested in Cthulhu plush dolls and pseudo Necronomicons than the man who conceived them.
-The presentation gave me a chance to talk about H. P. Lovecraft himself, magic in his fiction, and reputed parallels between the work of HPL and Crowley.
+The presentation gave me a chance to talk about H. P. Lovecraft himself, magic in his fiction, and the reputed parallels between the work of HPL and Crowley.
 I wrapped things up with some of what’s new with Lovecraft even though he’s been dead since 1936, particularly the graphic novels of Alan Moore and Jacen Burrows.
 These include everything from Cthulhu cultists dealing Aklo letters to muggles like street drugs, to the sex lives of the Deep Ones and bondage gear from Y’ha nthlei.
 Their most recent collaboration, Providence, is a history of the 20th and early 21st century that culminates in the horrifying end of it all.
 Apocalypse has never been so fun.

 This image has an empty alt attribute; its file name is capture.png